LuisTormes18/contactBook-reaact-app/README.md

-# Drink Finder
+# Contact Book

-This project is a beverage finder, made with react and the api of ** thecocktaildb **, the state of the application is managed with ContexApi.
+This project is an agenda to save all the contacts of a user, it connects to an api made in node for the authentication and registration of the contacts.

 ## Preview
 Insert here an image of the preview if your project has one.
 The image can be into the project, you have to indicate the route and look like this.